pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 to $440.00; and the Ditto Liquid Duplicator, fixed at $200.00 for the hand-run model and $265.00 for the power-run machine.

-&nbsp;{%- include pagebreak.html canvas=102 -%}&nbsp;The Joint Committee has experimented with both the liquid process and the gelatin machines.
+ {% include pagebreak.html canvas=102 %} The Joint Committee has experimented with both the liquid process and the gelatin machines.
 The result of extensive comparison in the practical working of the two processes is definitely in favor of the